 Do Not Allow Personal Data Gateways

 When end users publish their reports to the service, they will often connect to their personal gateway by default if it’s installed.
-You want end users connecting their reports to the data sources set up in the data gateways that are managed by your IT department.
+You want end users connecting their reports to the data sources set up in the on-premises gateways that are managed by your IT department.

 Have a Strategy for Monthly Gateway Updates